docker/docs/content/guides/use-case/genai-video-bot/_index.md

 ## Using the yt-whisper service

-The yt-whisper service is YouTube video processing service that uses the OpenAI Whisper model to generate transcriptions of videos and stores them in a Pinecone database.
+The yt-whisper service is a YouTube video processing service that uses the OpenAI Whisper model to generate transcriptions of videos and stores them in a Pinecone database.
 The following steps show how to use the service.